w3c/wot-testing/events/2022.09.Online/README.md

 Testing, that is, verification of assertions, does not need to be automated.
-If testing is not automatic implementers need to manually state that an assertion is satisfied by their implementation.
+If testing is not automatic implementers need to manually state that an assertion is satisfied (or not) by their implementation.
 In the following this is done with CSV files.
 In general, the "Status" entry for each assertion should be one of the following values:
 * "null" (no information, the default),
 * "pass" (assertion is satisfied),